aletheon/eleutherios-website/README.md

 Eleutherios (https://eleutherios.org.nz) is a global cooperative forum or marketplace, where people or businesses can serve one another, through the same customer request, forum or conversation.

 For example, if a person is hungry and quarantined at home?
 They could register with Eleutherios and create a forum for some food.
 A grocery store owner could, register as a service and subscribe to the forum and ask the person, what food they wanted?
-After listening to their request, the grocery store owner could gather the food from their store.
-The person could have the groceries delivered by scaling the forum and creating a sub-forum for a delivery service.
+After listening to their request, the grocery store owner could gather the food from their store and charge the customer directly or wait until the goods are delivered.
+The person could then, have the groceries delivered by scaling the forum and creating a sub-forum for a delivery service.
 The delivery service could scale the forum again and create another sub-forum, for a healthcare worker to be the person, that delivers the food to the quarantined person.

 ```bash
 Forum (Food)